Friday, December 17, 2010

 The Development of a Composition

-Often when there is a lot of interest in a painting, its colors and composition, Guy will revisit the subject.
-And each time it will transform itself, become something more, something different and often he just can't help but to completely change it.
-Four vases inspired several more paintings already.
+Often when there is a lot of interest in a painting, its colors and composition, Guy would revisit it.
+And each time it would transform itself, become something more, something different and often he just could not help, but to completely change it.
+Four vases inspired many more paintings.

 Friday, October 15, 2010